YcxBJ80/experiment-generator-agent/STREAMING_RENDER_CHECK.md

 3. Confirm that inline `$a^2$` and block `$$E=mc^2$$` math render immediately once the chunk with LaTeX arrives.
 4. Refresh the page to ensure the persisted conversation still renders with Markdown/LaTeX formatting (database-stored content remains intact).

-These checks correspond to the troubleshooting guidance for the **Web前端SSE** scenario: the frontend now appends `textContent`-equivalent data (via React state) and the backend sends well-formed SSE frames so newline and indentation are honoured.
+These checks correspond to the troubleshooting guidance for the **Web Frontend SSE** scenario: the frontend now appends `textContent`-equivalent data (via React state) and the backend sends well-formed SSE frames so newline and indentation are honoured.